 and closed her eyes.
 A moment later the sparrow flew out the window.

 Evaughnlynn let her own eyes close as she reached out for her cousin, now flying in a circle around Captain Tamir and his men at the rear of the caravan.
 Then Roselyn flew to where Beowyn

 rode at the head of the column before heading south along the road, looking for Sgt.
 Bullnose and Artio.
 Evaughnlynn wondered why Roselyn didn’t land on Beowyn’s shoulder, as she had before,

 to let him know she was flying ahead.

-Evaughnlynn was sure that dark forces were behind the illness in the Freeholds, and wondered if they knew she was coming, and if they planned an ambush on her way there.
+Evaughnlynn was sure dark forces were behind the illness in the Freeholds, and wondered if they knew she was coming, and if they planned to ambush her party on the way there.

 “The world does not rotate around you,” Sorcha whispered in her mind.
 “I agree the sickness may well be the work of the dark.
 And if it is, they won’t like your